wimleers/fileconveyor/code/daemon/README.txt

 ------
 Wim Leers ~ http://wimleers.com/

-Written as part of a bachelor thesis at the School for Information Technology of the Transnational University of Limburg.
+This application was written as part of the bachelor thesis of Wim Leers at Hasselt University.